Brand identity guidelines, how to develop the ultimate brand.

 What is brand design is a question that can lead to a concise answer that has little relevance.
 Or a jargon-filled, mind-bogglingly long answer that goes into too much detail that no one, except the author, can understand.

-With all my blog posts, I aim to give professional knowledge that's not overwhelming and is simply structured.
+With all my blog posts, I strive to provide professional knowledge in a way that's not overwhelming but straightforward to follow.

-If you've read our blog post When's the right time to rebrand, you'd understand why we decided to rebrand in 2020.
+If you've read our blog post, when's the right time to rebrand?
+You'll understand why we decided to rebrand in 2020.

 Long story short, our creative agency rebranded – a new name, visual identity, brand guidelines, copywriting and website!